readytensor/rt-tutorials-data-schema/README.md

 ## Introduction

-This repository demonstrates how to use data schemas to generalize your machine learning algorithm implementation.
+This repository demonstrates how to use data schemas to create your machine learning algorithm implementation.
 By using data schemas, you can avoid hard-coding your implementation to a specific dataset, which can make it easier to apply your algorithms to new datasets in the future.

 ## Repository Contents